code4two/InternHub/README.md

 ## 👩‍💻 Who It's For

-Internhub is ideal for tech interns seeking clarity and organization in their internship processes, with an intuitive interface that helps track progress and stay connected.
+InternHub is ideal for tech interns seeking clarity and organization in their internship processes, with an intuitive interface that helps track progress and stay connected.

 ---